joelouthan/theologic.us/content/posts/praying-through-psalms/2013/2013-01-29-praying-through-psalm-12.md

 God, do this through the intercession and broken body of Your Son, all by the power of your great and Holy Spirit.

-May the words of my mouth and the mediations of heart will forever bring you sweet pleasure to your ears.
+May the words of my mouth and the meditations of heart will forever bring you sweet pleasure to your ears.

 I love you, Lord.
 Thank you for saving me to You.

 In your Son’s precious and beautiful name, I pray.

 Amen.
 ```